 1. Apply to graduate through your college office.
 Colleges have different deadlines to apply for graduation.
 Be sure to apply by these deadlines to ensure your information is included in the commencement program and you receive a diploma on commencement day.
 Click here for a list of contact information for the college offices.

 4. Make arrangements for your cap and gown.
-All graduates are required to wear authorized caps and gowns.
+All graduates must wear the proper academic regalia to participate in the commencement ceremony.
 The Graduate School and some professional colleges also require that graduates wear hoods.
 Candidates for degrees wear the tam or black mortarboard with a tassel that is a color distinctive of the degree being received.
 (See Academic Costume).

-Undergraduate and master’s caps and gowns may be purchased from the Ohio State Bookstore, Student Book Exchange, Buckeye Books, and other campus area bookstores.
+Undergraduate and master’s caps and gowns may be purchased from the Ohio State Bookstore and other campus area bookstores.

-Ph.D. caps and gowns may be purchased or rented at Ohio State Bookstores only.
-Ph.D. rental orders must be placed at the Ohio State Bookstore by 4:30 PM, Friday, November 22.
+PhD caps and gowns may be purchased or rented at Ohio State Bookstores only.
+PhD regalia purchase orders must be placed at the Ohio State Bookstore by 4:30 PM, Friday, November 2.
+PhD regalia rental orders must be placed at the Ohio State Bookstore by 4:30 PM, Friday, November 9.
 The fee is due at the time the order is placed.

-5. Resolve any outstanding financial obligations to Ohio State, such as library fines, parking tickets, or late registration penalties.
+6. Resolve any outstanding financial obligations to Ohio State, such as library fines, parking tickets, or late registration penalties.
 You will not receive your diploma and may not order transcripts or have other documents released if you have unresolved financial obligations to the university.
-Questions regarding administrative or financial holds should be directed to the Student Service Center (SSC) at (614) 292-0300.
+Questions regarding administrative or financial holds should be directed to Buckeye Link at (614) 292-0300.

-8. Return to this website for more information and instructions for Commencement Rehearsal and Commencement Day.
+9. Check the commencement website regularly for updated information and instructions for Commencement Rehearsal and Commencement Day.

-9. If you are unable to attend commencement, please click here for procedures to obtain your diploma.
+10. If you are unable to attend commencement, please click here for details on how to obtain your diploma.

 All information is subject to change.
-We recommend checking back periodically for current information.
+We recommend checking back periodically for updates.